 If you feel that your child needs medication, give the correct dose.
 If you have questions about your child’s dosage or the proper measuring device to use, call your pediatrician.

 5. Fever does not cause brain damage.
-In a person with a normal functioning brain, and the ability to cool oneself, fever is normal response to infection.
-Every normal brain has a internal “thermostat” that will prevent a person’s temperature from getting high enough to cause brain damage.
+In a person with a normal functioning brain and the ability to cool oneself, fever is a normal response to infection.
+Every normal brain has an internal “thermostat” that will prevent a person’s temperature from getting high enough to cause brain damage.
 It is only when hyperthermia, or heat stroke, occurs when damage to the brain and other organs will occur.
 Hyperthermia happens in the rare instances when an individual’s brain cannot regulate temperature well (as in a rare case of brain injury) or when an individual is not able to cool oneself (as in a closed car on a summer day.)
 Fever due to illness in a normal child will not cause organ damage.

 Natasha Burgert is a pediatrician who blogs at KC Kids Doc.